Chef and integrative health coach wants to put sorghum on more American tables

 • Fatty Acids: Salmon, sardines, hemp and flax seeds

-“Many people have never heard of sorghum but I really like it because it’s gluten-free, highly sustainable and grown in the midwest.
+“Many people have never heard of sorghum, but I really like it because it’s gluten-free, highly sustainable, and grown in the Midwest.
 In addition to having protein and fiber, it’s also low in lectin so it’s easy for the body to digest and absorb.
-It tastes mildly nutty, and can be used in place of quinoa, rice, pasta, amaranth or barley.”
+It tastes mildly nutty and can be used in place of quinoa, rice, pasta, amaranth, or barley.”

-1. Feed your gut microbiome.
 “Two-thirds of the body’s immune system is in the gut.
 If your gut isn’t working, the rest of your immune system isn’t working either.
-The gut also helps the body maintain overall wellbeing.
+The gut also helps the body maintain overall well-being.
 Managing our gut health means nourishing the trillions of microbes that make up our gut mini-ecosystem.
 Diet seems to have the most powerful influence over the gut microbiome. ”

 • Avoid processed foods.
 “Processed foods containing emulsifiers and detergent-like compounds may damage the intestinal lining, potentially leading to “leaky gut” and systemic inflammation.”